-Bethel Seminary, part of Bethel University, has been advancing the gospel of Jesus Christ since 1871.
+Bethel Seminary, a school of Bethel University, has been advancing the gospel of Jesus Christ since 1871.
 Today, we are one of the largest evangelical institutions in the world offering post-baccalaureate study.
 We serve a diverse student population from multiple campuses across the United States and electronically through a variety of online programs.
-The university student body consists of 6,300 men and women from more than 50 denominations, 48 states, and 29 countries.
+The university student body consists of 6,600 men and women from more than 50 denominations, 48 states, and 35 countries.